- Allegany College of Maryland Grants (ACM Grant)

 A student must reapply for financial aid each academic year.
 However, aid usually continues at the same level each year, unless a student’s resources or his/her parents’ expected contribution changes.
 All students receiving aid automatically get information on how to apply for renewal awards.
 Other students should request applications as early as possible.

 By distributing funds according to need, Allegany College of Maryland’s financial aid program makes it possible for the greater number of students, regardless of their financial circumstances, to continue their education.
-Currently, ninety-one percent of all enrolled students at Allegany College of Maryland receive some form of financial aid.
+Currently, ninety-two percent of all enrolled students at Allegany College of Maryland receive some form of financial aid.

 Scholarship catalogs are available in November for the following academic year.
 Information regarding scholarship deadlines and application procedures are included in the scholarship catalog, which can be found online at www.allegany.edu/scholarships.